15 Bad Habits You Picked Up During COVID — And How to Break Them

 We’re all about supporting local restaurants, which were hit hard during the pandemic.

-But if you’ve been supporting your local sushi joint so often that your delivery driver is officially part of your COVID pod, you may want to start cooking more meals at home.
+But if you’ve been supporting your local sushi joint so often that your delivery driver is officially a friend, you may want to start cooking more meals at home.

 15. Losing Ground on Your Weight-Loss Goals